Subhodip1307/Django-Deployment-Guide/README.md

 ```
 # Depolyment Options

-unitill now we have how Can we set up our project in our vps now we gonna learn how can we depoly our project in differnt web-servers and with differnt databases.
+untill now we have how Can we set up our project in our vps now we gonna learn how can we depoly our project in differnt web-servers and with differnt databases.

 <h2>Web-Server</h2>